School Branding Blog

 Mascots became identity systems

 The biggest shift is that mascots are no longer standalone illustrations.
 They’re the anchor of complete visual identity systems: primary marks, athletic marks, academic marks, icons, wordmarks, color palettes, typography, and brand guidelines that ensure consistency across every application.
-Our guide on unifying athletic and academic branding covers how this works in practice.
+Building that entire framework is the work of visual identity design, and our guide on unifying athletic and academic branding covers how it fits together in practice.

 Cultural sensitivity reshaped mascot choices